percona/k8spg-docs/docs/backups-storage.md

     **Configuration steps**
     {.power-number}

-    1. Create your service account key following the [official Google Cloud instructions](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
+    1. Create your service account key following the [official Google Cloud instructions :octicons-link-external-16:](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
     2. Export this key from your Google Cloud account.

         You can find your key in the Google Cloud console (select *IAM & Admin*